 1. Learn about the MCAT and Register

-Commit to Writing the MCAT – After you know what the MCAT is and have read the rest of this post and know your time commitments, register for the test.
-Pick a good test date that gives you plenty of preparation time.
-Choose a location that isn’t too far away.
-It is important to register on the first day possible, as spots fill up quickly due to the limited spaces at each test centre.
+Commit to Writing the MCAT – After you get a sense of what the MCAT is like, finish reading the rest of this post and register for the test.
+Pick a good test date that gives you plenty of time to prepare.
+Choose a test-center that is nearby.
+Register early as spots fill up quickly due to the limited spaces at each test center.
 Once you have registered and have committed to writing the test, your MCAT self-study regiment begins.

 2. Assess Your Strengths and Weaknesses

-Know Your Study Habits – Every person studies in their own way.
-Each person starts at a different point in their knowledege and preparation.
+Know Your Study Habits – Every person has a different learning style.
+Each person starts at a different point in their knowledge and preparation.
 Evaluate your strengths and weaknesses – find out what you know and what you don’t know.
-Are you a visual, auditory or kinesthenic learner?
+Are you a visual, auditory or kinesthetic learner?
 If you have never taken a science course before, it might not be in your best interest to study for the MCAT by yourself, let alone attempt to write it just yet.
-If you are strong in sciences and weak in critical reading, do you have enough time to improve your weak areas?
-Do you have the discipline to create your own schedule and stick to it, or do you need a teacher and other classmates to motivate you and keep you on track.
+If you are strong in sciences and weak in critical reading, do you have enough time to improve your verbal reasoning?
+Do you have the discipline to create your own schedule and stick to it or do you need a teacher to motivate you and keep you on track.

-Do a Diagnostic – The best way to assess your strengths and weaknesses and how much studying is needed to be done is to take a free MCAT Practice Test offered by AAMC.
-The test takes a 2-3 hours to complete but the diagnostic results given at the end of it will provide you with invaluable information for creating your study plan.
-Take the diagnostic first and then begin gathering the right materials to study from and formulate a schedule.
-Other free diagnostic tests available at Princeton Review
+Do a Diagnostic Test- The best way to assess your strengths and weaknesses and how much studying is needed to be done is to take a free MCAT Practice Test.
+The test takes approximately 2-3 hours to complete but the diagnostic results will provide you with invaluable information for creating your study plan.
+Other free diagnostic tests are available at Princeton Review.
+After you have done a diagnostic test, you should start to get the right materials to study from and formulate a schedule.

 Obtaining the materials – The easiest and cheapest way to get prep books is from someone who has taken a prep course before.
 You can also find the books at any bookstore and online from Amazon.com.
 Before the CBT (Computer-based Test) MCAT, all prep companies would give all their students books to study from, one for each subject (PS, BS, VR) along with books filled with practice passages and questions.
 But since the switch to CBT, most prep companies now provide the bulk of their content online with only a few books used in the classroom.
 Regardless of whatever version or year you find, prep books that were made within the last 3 years will still be relevant and helpful.